DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-UK-citizen.md

 * [getting your references ready](/how-to-apply-for-teacher-training/teacher-training-references)

-Once your training place is confirmed, you can apply for your visa up to 6 months before the start of your course.

 ## Ways to train

 You can train in a school or in a university setting, and study full-time (over a year) or part-time (over 2 or more years).